YusufAtti/App_SoundLimitation/README.md

+# I can't share the rest of this project due to confidentiality reasons, as I will soon be publishing the application on the Google Play Store

 Purpose and Functionality of the Project
 Sound Limitations is an Android application that helps users control media volume by setting volume limits for specific apps.